Real Cider and Perry

 Baum, Rochdale Often a real cider on sale by hand pump.

-Cemetery, Rochdale Usually one cider on sale, often by hand pump.
+Cemetery, Rochdale Usually one real cider on sale, often by hand pump.
 Usually now only available in the summer months.

 Flying Horse Hotel, Rochdale Usually one or two real ciders on sale by free flow tap on the rear of the bar.
 The use of the words 'traditional cider' on the Untappd display board behind the bar under 'Cask Ciders' can be misleading since some are not considered by CAMRA to be real ciders.